One in four Canadians experience chronic pain, defined as pain that persists beyond 3-months in duration.

 The INternet ThERapy for dEpreSsion Trial (INTEREST) is a research initiative, funded in part by the Memorial University of Newfoundland, that aims to provide individuals with chronic pain and depression access to therapies that can be delivered effectively over the internet.
 Therapies include Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).

 - Consent to undergoing the screening process to confirm diagnosis of depression.

 - Complete an online questionnaire (approximately 45-60 minutes)

 - Participate in weekly coaching sessions with a personal health coach.

 Who can Participate?

-Adults living in Newfoundland and Labrador who experience chronic pain and suspected depression can be referred (physician or self-referral) to our team to see if they are eligible to participate.
+Adults living in Atlantic Canada who experience chronic pain and suspected depression can be referred (physician or self-referral) to our team to see if they are eligible to participate.
 There is no cost to participate and those who do will receive a small monetary compensation as a token of our appreciation for their participation.
 Please send inquiries and referrals through our “contact us” link and we will respond as soon as we can.